 “The real voyage of discovery is not to seek new landscapes but to have new eyes.”
 Marcel Proust

-There is no external intervention that can make us whole again, until we learn how to integrate our own pieces of self, to process our events and relationships, to ask the questions we avoided and find our own way of re-assembling ourselves into a wholesome and connected image.
+We are all the ages we’ve ever been and all the experiences we’ve ever had.
+There are no quick fixes to anxiety, depression, trauma or addiction.
+There is no external intervention that can make us whole again until we learn how to integrate the different parts of ourselves, to process our events and relationships, to ask the questions we avoided and to find our own way of re-assembling ourselves into a connected image.
 Much like a kaleidoscope does.

 Don’t believe them when they say that therapy is for the “weak”.
 Quite on the contrary: it takes a lot of strength to do the work of revisiting yourself.